-Best for building credit: Amazon Prime Store Card
+Best for building credit: Amazon Prime Secured Card

-If you have a damaged, middling or thin credit profile, one of the Amazon store cards from Synchrony will be your best bet, as these cards offer much more favorable approval odds than the Amazon Visa cards.
-Assuming you pay on time and keep your balances low, store cards like these can be a great entry point as you work to build or rebuild your credit.
+If, on the other hand, you have at least a middle-of-the-road credit profile, one of the Amazon store cards from Synchrony will be your best bet, as these cards offer much more favorable approval odds than the Amazon Visa cards.
+Assuming you pay on time and keep your balances low, store cards like these can be a great tool as you work to move your credit from average to good.

 The wide variety of items available on Amazon.com may also make these cards a smarter financial choice than the typical closed-loop store card, as you can use your Amazon store card for both practical items and the occasional indulgence.
 If you’re a Prime member, you’ll still earn rewards, and, unlike many unsecured credit-building cards, the Amazon store cards charge no annual fee.

 Best for earning rewards: Amazon Prime Rewards Visa Signature Card

 Whether you’re a Prime member or not, Chase’s Amazon cards win out easily on the rewards front.
 These cards offer many more opportunities to earn rewards on everyday spending and are much more flexible.